 - Make fried rice with it.
 For example, you may replace the protein ingredients with Char Siu in these dishes: Soy Sauce Rice, Chinese Sausage Fried Rice, Easy Pineapple Fried Rice.

 I usually retain the leftover marinade.
 It can be heated then used in several different ways: Pour it over Char Siu rice, mix with noodles, season some vegetable stir-fries, or use it as a soup base.
-If making Char Siu Bao, you can use it in the filling.

 Easy Char Siu (Chinese BBQ pork, 叉烧)